bmort/pandas_sql_test/README.md

-# Quick test of reading and writing Pandas dataframes to MySQL.
+# Quick test: Read/write Pandas dataframe to MySQL

-## Quick-start

 Deploy mysql in a container using the official mysql Docker image
 <https://hub.docker.com/_/mysql>